 And if using xylitol, make sure to be careful if you have a pup or cat around the house, as it’s highly toxic to the little guys! 🐕

-This really depends how OCD you are.
+This really depends how OCD you are (needless to say, I rank high on the scale).
 But please forget your pastry cutter or knife here, it’s all about the ruler.

 Wash up a ruler and use one of its edges to press down on the dough and cut it up.
 Then take a small fork and prick down each square to avoid excessive puffing.